SkyCiv Documentation

 \(\text{V}_{\text{u}} \leq \phi\text{V}_{\text{c}} \rightarrow \) Equation 3 (ACI Eq.
 7.5.1.1(b))

-SkyCiv Foundation, in compliance of Equation 3, calculates the one-way shear unity ratio (Equation 4) by taking Shear Demand over Shear Capacity.
+SkyCiv Foundation Design Module, in compliance with Equation 3, calculates the one-way shear utility ratio (Equation 4) by taking Shear Demand over Shear Capacity.

 Two-way Shear

-The Two-way Shear limit state, also known as punching shear, extends it critical section to a distance “d/2” from the face of the column and around the perimeter of the column.
-The Critical Shear Plane is located at that section of the footing (Refer to Figure 2).
+The Two-way Shear limit state, also known as punching shear, extends its critical section to a distance “d/2” from the face of the column and around the perimeter of the column (Figure 2).

 Isolated Footing Design, ACI 318-14